benedictkohtc/WDI-Project3-WhereWork/README.md

       secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>

 ##### Figaro Gem Setup
-Type `bundle exec figaro install` to create `config\application.yml` and auto add it to .gitignore
+Type `bundle exec figaro install` to create `config\application.yml` and auto add it to .gitignore.
+**Note that this may create duplicate entries in .gitignore**

 ##### Add Twillio ENV vars to Figaro